OGGM/oggm-edu/docs/roadmap.rst

 Intro
 -----

-As of Oct.
-4th 2019, we have on the platform:
+As of December 2019, we have on the platform:

 - an interactive app (World Glacier Explorer)
-- 7 jupyter notebooks templates in various complexity levels
+- 8 jupyter notebooks templates in various complexity levels
 - a series of glacier graphics
 - bits of documentation for teachers about how to use the notebooks and MyBinder

 So far, our biggest achievements are (subjective opinion):

-- our notebooks and workflow were used for a class in Peru (`repository <https://github.com/ehultee/CdeC-glaciologia>`_)
+- our notebooks were used for a class in Peru (`blog post <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_)
 - we use MyBinder and hub.oggm.org as viable platforms to run workshops and tutorials
 - securing of funding for the platform, indicating that other people